DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 Components below live inside <../lib/datadog/profiling>:

-* `Collectors::Stack`: Collects stack trace samples from Ruby threads for both CPU-time (if available) and wall-clock.
+* `Collectors::OldStack`: Collects stack trace samples from Ruby threads for both CPU-time (if available) and wall-clock.
   Runs on its own background thread.
 * `Collectors::CodeProvenance`: Collects library metadata to power grouping and categorization of stack traces (e.g. to help distinguish user code, from libraries, from the standard library, etc).
 * `Encoding::Profile::Protobuf`: Encodes gathered data into the pprof format.